Vehrik/FarOut/Characters/Traits.md

 ANATOMY MUTATIONS
 =================

-EXTRA HANDS(EA)
+BONUS HANDS(BH)
 ---------------
-###COST: 10 EXO / 5ft OF RCH
+###COST: 10 EXO / BH

-    Typically, Creatures have two "hands" that they can wield weapons with.
-All Creatures are considered ambidextrous for all purposes except maybe for World Lore.
-Gaining an extra Hand allows you to simultaneously wield 3 Weapons at a time (or some combination of 2-Handed Weapons and 1 Handed Weapons).
+    Typically, Creatures have two "hands" that they can wield items with.
+All Creatures are considered ambidextrous for all Challenges.
+Gaining an extra Hand allows you to simultaneously wield 3 Weapons at a time (or some combination of 2-Handed Weapons and 1-Handed Weapons).
+Gaining more than 1 EH allows for a larger variety of weapon combinations you can utilize.
-    Gaining more than 1 Hand allows for a larger variety of weapon combinations you can utilize.
-Despite there name, Hands do not have to actual hands.
+    Despite there name, Hands do not have to be actual hands.
 Like all Traits, the details of their aesthetics is between you and your table-mates.

 REACH (RCH)
 -----------
-###COST: 10 EXO / 5ft OF RCH
+###COST: 15 EXO / +5ft OF RCH

     Reach refers to how far away from something a Creature can be and still adeptly interact with it.
 Typically, a Creature is able to interact with